Fireblend/MafiEra-VoteTool/README.md

-# Deploying this Flask app to the cloud via Heroku
+# Deploying the MafiEra Vote Tool to the cloud via Heroku

 # Sign up for Heroku